brownsarahm/python-socialsci/_exercises/09-01-pdindex.md

 You get an error if you only specify '1'.
 You need to use ':1' or '0:1' to get the first row returned.
 The ':' is always required.
 You can use ':' by itself to return all of the rows
 "
 ---
+See what happens when you try each of the following:

 1. List the columns you want out of order from the way they appear in the file?
 2. What happens if we put the same column name in twice?